Environmental, Social, Governance scores and the Missing pillar -- Why does missing information matter?: Research methodology

+Moreover, disclosing reduces the companies' weighted M pillar score due to a decrease in the number of zero values entering the computation of the M pillar score.
+By assigning higher weights to the E, S, and G pillar scores, our scheme encourages companies to disclose new ESG information, which usually positively impacts both their ESGM and ESG scores.
+Additionally, such an optimization scheme allows us to see which business classes with not yet disclosed ESG information might play a role and for which business classes a re-weighting scheme for the E, S, and G pillar scores matters to strengthen the risk dependence.
+An empirical analysis is provided in Section \ref{results}.

-Our constraints are linear, and our objective function is non-linear in terms of the parameters, with unknown derivatives.
-Thus, we work with a derivative-free optimization algorithm that can deal with linear constraints. \cite{Larson2019} provide a recent review of derivative-free optimization methods.
+Overall, in Equation \eqref{eq:opt-problem-sec-esg}, the constraints are linear, and the objective function is non-linear in terms of the parameters with unknown derivatives.
+Thus, such a scheme can be solved by a derivative-free optimization algorithm dealing with linear constraints. \cite{Larson2019} provide a recent review of derivative-free optimization methods.

-Since we have ten sectors $a \in [1,10]$, three years $t \in [2017,2019]$ in our data set, and three objective functions, we solve $10 \cdot 3 \cdot 3 = 90$ optimization problems in the form of Equation \eqref{eq:opt-problem-sec-esg}.
-We use the derivative-free optimization solver, LINCOA (Linearly Constrained Optimization Algorithm) (\cite{Ragonneau2020}).
-It solves linearly constrained optimization problems without using derivatives of the objective function and uses a trust region method (\cite{Powell2015}).
-As \cite{Powell2015} mentioned, we transform the linear equality in Equation \eqref{eq:constraint0} into two inequalities.
-After running sensitivity analyses, the initial and final trust-region radii are set to $10^{-1}$ and $10^{-5}$, respectively.
-The maximum number of function evaluations allowed is 100,000.
-As the numerical optimization problems are sensitive to initial parameter values, we use 20 different starting values and choose the optimal weights in correspondence with the best objective function value of 20 runs for each sector and year.
-We do not observe multiple optimal solutions for the estimated weights of the sectors in Table \ref{table:esg-sign-weight}.
-All results are available from authors upon request.
+When our ESGM pillar score weights are estimated, we compute a company's ESGM score as follows in Example \ref{ex:esgm}.